Rocketknight1/minimal_lczero/README.md

 initializing any modules.

 The pipeline can manage about 50k pos/s before the shuffle buffer becomes the bottleneck - this should be enough to saturate any single GPU even for a very small network.
-It might become a bottleneck if you want to train a very fast GPU fleet with a very small net, but that sounds like a weird thing to do.
+It might become a bottleneck if you want to train a very small net on a very fast GPU fleet, but that sounds like a weird thing to do.

 As for data, I'm working on building a standard dataset for benchmarking, which I'll probably host as a torrent.
 It's not here yet, unfortunately!